Here’s how Breeze, ‘Valorant’s’ newest map, was built

 By the time the 3-D artists get to the map, there’s little ambiguity about how a space should look and feel.
 That’s when the “art block out” process begins, and the team starts inserting rough art into the map.
 At this stage, everything is mostly still in greyscale.
 Gameplay is paramount — a phrase Riot’s developers repeated in interviews — and art block out allows Garozzo to intervene early and often if a piece of art has broken a sightline or changed the pace of play.

 Once art block out is done, “confidence is through the roof,” Fay said.
 “Now we just need to make it look even more pretty.”
 Artists start grabbing areas they’re excited about, and through a process of iteration, finalize spaces throughout the map.
-In the background, playtests are always running, and minor changes are constantly being made in service of gameplay.
-Minor assets are moved around or even cut to keep the game running smoothly.
+Playtests run in the background, and designers fiddle with minor details in service of gameplay, moving or even cutting tiny assets to keep the game running smoothly.
 The workflow is surprisingly fluid, and artists are deputized to be creative.

 “We will literally just say ‘this needs a call out’ and then one of our artists will just be like, ‘yeah, I’ll put a giant fan in the ceiling,’” Fay said, describing a room at the top of mid on Breeze.
 “It’s not prescribed.
 Every one of the artists on the team really puts their own fingerprint on it in a really cool way.”

 Examples of this approach abound across the maps already in circulation.
 On Slack, a designer shared a drawing of a bicycle his son had made; Fay copied it into the game, and now the drawing can be found on the map Split.
-On Ascent, Garozzo needed a unique callout for a catwalk (now commonly known as “speedway”); as a joke, he sketched a picture of a dog and threw it onto a nearby wall.
+On Ascent, Garozzo needed a unique callout for a second catwalk on B site (now commonly known as “speedway”); as a joke, he sketched a picture of a dog and threw it onto a nearby wall.
 Now, the infamously bad drawing serves as a marker for lineups in-game.
-On Icebox, a throwaway joke about an “employee of the month” displayed on a screen in the map’s kitchen area was so well-received internally, it spawned a series of player cards, sprays and in-game models.
+On Icebox, a throwaway joke about an “employee of the month” displayed on a screen in the map’s kitchen area was so well-received internally, it spawned a series of player cards and in-game models.

 “We loved it right off the bat,” Fay said.
 “It was just random.
 [Our designer] had a task to get something to go on a screen.
 He came up with something funny and we were just laughing about it.
 It kind of took a life of its own.”